QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* vars[3] = pitch blade 2 [deg]
 	* vars[4] = pitch blade 3 [deg]

-:code:`void advanceTurbineSimulation()`
+:code:`bool advanceTurbineSimulation()`
-	This function advances the turbine simulation for all turbines and finishes the timestep.
+	This function advances the turbine simulation for all turbines by one (time) step.
+Returns *true* if the step was successful.

 :code:`void storeProject(char *str)`
 	This functions stores a project file.
 The file location has to be passed as a *char pointer*.
 File names can be passed as absolute or as relative paths.